jeka-dev/jeka/dev.jeka.core/src/main/doc/Manual.md

 * They are supposed to be instantiated by the execution engine and not from user code.
  .

-_KBeans_ can be declared in _def_ directory as source file or just be present in build classpath (see later).
+_KBeans_ can be declared in _def_ directory as source file or just be present as classes in classpath (see later).

 * KBean methods can be invoked from command line as`jeka [kbeanName]#methoName [kbeanName]#[propertyName]=xxx` or
 from the IDE using a basic `main` method (see later).